mkhairi/undraw/README.md

 **Note:

 This gem will often update assets perhaps weekly.
-You need to manually update you installed gem to support new svg released.
+You need to manually update your installed gem to support new svg released.

     $ bundle update undraw